-Here is Woody's original third verse to the song:
+Woody's original 3rd verse to the song is:

 You gals who want to be free, just take a tip from me

-Get you a man who's a union man and join the ladies' auxiliary
+Get you a man who's a union man & join the Ladies' Auxiliary

 Married life ain't hard when you got a union card

-Today many women (teachers, nurses, food workers, etc.) represent the majority of union members.
-As a result, Woody's verse doesn't sit well with many today.
+Today many unions (teachers, nurses, food workers, etc.) have women as the large majority of members.
+The sexism inherent in Woody's original verse rankles badly today.